A Formation Crisis of Repeating Partial Tidal Disruption Events: Discussion and Conclusions

 We have analyzed the predictions of the (single-star) loss cone channel and the Hills mechanism (binary tidal breakup) in producing rpTDEs, and compare them with candidate rpTDEs reported in the literature.
 We find that the loss cone channel generally predicts too low a rate of rpTDEs and the criterion $M_\bullet \lesssim 4\times 10^6 M_\odot (T_{\rm obt}/10\ {\rm yr})^{4/9}$ (a necessary condition for producing rpTDEs) is violated by the majority of the reported rpTDEs (see Fig.~\ref{fig:stat}).
 Dynamical tides may increase the rate of observable rpTDE by a factor of a few by driving stars at larger initial orbital period $T_{\rm obt, i}$ to shorter orbital period $T_{\rm obt}$, where the stars end as rpTDEs.
 The predicted fractional rate of rpTDEs is still lower than the observation by a factor of $\mathcal{O}(10)$ (see Fig.~\ref{fig:f_avg}).
 Therefore, we arrive at the conclusion that the loss cone channel is not likely the dominant source of rpTDEs if the candidates reported are genuine rpTDEs.

 A similar analysis shows that the Hills mechanism can produce sufficient observable rpTDEs if a substantially fraction of stars ($f_{\rm b}\gtrsim 20\%$) in nuclear star clusters are in binaries (see Fig.~\ref{fig:f_avg_Hills}) and the predicted distribution of rpTDEs in $T_{\rm obt}-M_\bullet$ diagram is also compatible with the observed if the majority of disrupted stellar binaries by SMBHs are nearly contact (see Fig.~\ref{fig:stat_Hills}).
 This seems unnatural for stellar binaries.
 However, several recent theoretical studies suggest tight stellar binaries as a natural result of dynamical interactions with the central SMBH or flying-by stars in the cluster.
-For example, \cite{HTHuang2025} found that repeated tidal encounters with SMBH may perturb a stellar binary to high eccentricity, and harden the binary to separation $a_{\rm b}\lesssim 10 R_\star$. \cite{Winter-Granic:2023pei} showed that tidal perturbations from flying-by field stars work in a similar way in tightening stellar binaries in nuclear stellar clusters. \cite{Dodici2025} further predicted a population of close binaries in nuclear stellar clusters.
+For example, \cite{Lu2023} and \cite{HTHuang2025} found that repeated tidal encounters with SMBH may perturb a stellar binary to high eccentricity, and harden the binary to separation $a_{\rm b}\lesssim 10 R_\star$. \cite{Winter-Granic:2023pei} showed that tidal perturbations from flying-by field stars work in a similar way in tightening stellar binaries in nuclear stellar clusters. \cite{Dodici2025} further predicted a population of close binaries in nuclear stellar clusters, though earlier studies (e.g., \cite{Bradnick2017}) predicted the majority stellar binaries merge during the orbital eccentricity excitation phase.

 Another inevitable consequence of disrupting near-contact binaries by SMBHs is the extremely high velocities of HVSs ejected from galaxy centers [see Eq.~(\ref{eq:v_ej})].
 However, HVSs found in the Milky Way have lower velocities.
 It is unclear whether this discrepancy is due to incomplete HVS search where fast (late-type) HVSs are missed or some unsettled problems for invoking the Hills mechanism as the origin of rpTDEs.
 More investigations on the distribution of binary separations and the dependence on the radial distance to the SMBH for different stellar types are needed to resolve the discrepancy.
 On the other hand, a more complete search of HVSs, especially low-mass HVSs, is necessary for verifying the prediction of the Hills channel.